 In public conversations, people began to hear the voices of those for whom the gender binary system was not working.
 For example, "Just because I am a woman does not mean that I am attracted to men."
 One of the earlier systems to present a more complex understanding of sexual orientation was the Kinsey Scale, developed in the 1940's and 50's by Dr. Alfred Kinsey.
-Instead of people falling into one or the other of the gender binary system's only two choices, Kinsey proposed that people fall on a continuum and/or a spectrum ranging from zero to six, where zero represented being solely attracted to the opposite gender and six represents being solely attracted to the same gender.
+Instead of the gender binary system's only two choices, Kinsey proposed that people fall on a continuum and/or a spectrum ranging from zero to six, where zero represented sole attraction to the opposite gender and six represents sole attraction to the same gender.